JoshuaPrstec/Camera_to_Drawing/README.md

 6. Open VSCode and press `file`, `open folder`, and select the downloaded folder
 7. In VSCode, press the extensions tab (three squares with a fourth in the top-right corner).
 8. Type `python` and install the latest version of the Python extension.
-9. Change the interpreter to `Python [version] 64-bit /opt/homebrew/bin/python3`
+9. Press on the Python version (e.g.`3.13.0 64-bit`), then select `Create Virtual Environment`, `Venv`, and select the latest version, located in `/opt/homebrew/bin/python3`
-10. Press the run button (this will open a new terminal tab).
+10. Press the bin icon, then press the run button again to relaunch the Python terminal in venv mode.
-11. Create a new virtual environment:
+11. Install libraries:
     ```bash
-    python3 -m venv venv
-    source venv/bin/activate
-    ```
-12. Change the interpreter to `Python [version] ('venv':venv)`
-13. Press the bin icon, then press the run button again to relaunch the Python terminal in venv mode.
-14. Install libraries:
-    ```bash
     pip install --upgrade pip opencv-python pillow
     ```
-15. Press the run button again to start the program (the first run may take a few seconds).
+12. Press the run button again to start the program (the first run may take a few seconds).